ss1141204/UserMan2/README.md

 # UserMan2 with Community using Ajax (UserMan3a)
 a branch from UserMan2 master
-adding community functionalities and using Ajax calls to JSON controllers
+- adding community functionalities
+- using Ajax calls to the controllers returning JSON text

-- /community/list
-- /user/register/form

 ### with_Community_(UserMan3) branch 에서 변경된 클래스